 Made with the dried coconut meat after the extraction of coconut milk, coconut flour is a gluten free and high fibrous option for baking.
 Although coconut milk is a permanent part of Sri Lankan diet, the left over coconut meat is being disposed as a kitchen waste daily without reaping its maximum benefit.

 Rich in proteins, fats and fibres, coconut flour is more filling compared to other flours and is also a good source of lauric acid, which promotes proper function of the immune system and thyroid and helps to maintain a healthy skin.

 High levels of manganese in coconut flour contains many health benefits including the improved absorption of vitamin c, biotin and thiamine in food and maintenance of bone health, nervous system function, thyroid health and proper blood sugar levels.

-May it be a bread, cake, muffins, waffles, pancake or any other favourite baking recipe, coconut flour can easily replace wheat flour with a simple adjustment to the recipe's moisture content.
+May it be a bread, cake, muffins, waffles, pancake or any other favorite baking recipe, coconut flour can easily replace wheat flour with a simple adjustment to the recipe's moisture content.
 Made without chemical treatment or use of preservatives, Sri Lankan coconut flour is made from the best coconut in the world and are produced under strict quality guidelines adhering to international standards.